bl4de/research/raa-ransomware-analysis/README.md

 source:         RIPE # Filtered
 ```

-Let's go back to the code.

 I could not check what server returns, because this particular account was suspended.
-In next line, ServerXMLHTTP server is created to communicate with remote machine.
+In next line, _ServerXMLHTTP_ object is created to communicate with remote machine.
 Next couple of lines set timeouts for **req** object (see https://msdn.microsoft.com/en-us/library/ms760403(v=vs.85).aspx for details):

 ```javascript
 var req = new ActiveXObject("Msxml2.ServerXMLHTTP.6.0");